 Breast ultrasound — Ultrasound (US) examination of the breast is an important diagnostic adjunct to mammography.
 In patients suspected of having a breast cancer, breast US is most useful in the following circumstances:

 ●To further characterize a mammographically detected mass or an area of architectural distortion.
 Breast US can help to characterize solid masses as either benign or malignant.
 In one report, the sensitivity of US for malignancy was 98.4 percent, and the negative predictive value 99.5 percent .
 Similar results have been reported in other studies [12,34,35].
 Similar findings have been noted in subsequent studies .
 However, US is highly operator-dependent and significant variability in the ability of radiologists to characterize solid breast lesions by US has been reported [36-38].
 A benign solid appearance on US should not be used to avoid biopsy of a mammographically or clinically suspicious mass.
-(See "Breast imaging for cancer screening: Mammography and ultrasonography", section on 'Role of ultrasound'.)
+(See "Breast imaging for cancer screening: Mammography and ultrasonography".)

 ●To identify a cystic mass.
 Simple cysts need no further intervention because the risk of cancer is very low; one series found no malignancies in 223 cysts .
 Indeterminate cysts can be aspirated under US guidance.
 The presence of an intracystic mass should prompt a fine needle aspiration (FNA) or core biopsy of the mass.
 Fluid from aspiration of simple cysts or from therapeutic cyst aspirations should not be sent for cytology unless frankly bloody because of the very low diagnostic yield, expected benign result, and associated cost.
 (See "Breast cysts: Clinical manifestations, diagnosis, and management".)

 ●To further characterize a lesion when a mass detected on clinical breast examination cannot be seen clearly on mammogram (often in women with dense breasts).